RBEGamer/WeatherFrame/README.md

  * open the tool and load a color table (a example table is in /tools/nes_color_table.csv)
  * click File->New to create a 8x8 matrix

+### INFO ABOUT ANIMATIONS
+ * each animation can have up to 256 frame with a matrix size of 256x256pixels
+ * the maximum space for this setup is 256(frames)*256(W)*256(H)*1(COLOR) = 16.284KByte + 8Byte Header but tha wont fit into your SRAM
+ * for a typical animation of 5 frames @ 8x8 + Header will requie 328 Byte of SRAM so the SRAM IC can hold up to 99 animations